Sappharad/AwesomeSlideShow/README.md

 * Provide a simple XML format for defining the slide show content.
 * Object positions and sizes would be relative to the slide, (from 0.0 to 1.0) for screen resolution independence.
 * Ability to format text by specifying font, size and color.
 * Include multiple slide transitions.
+Slides continue to animate during transitions.
 * Support 3D animated backgrounds, loaded externally as plug-ins so others could develop their own backgrounds.

 All of these goals were met within the 3 weeks allocated for the project.